 Reducing toxins and looking at levels of heavy metals in the brain (mercury, aluminum, lead, cadmium, arsenicum, etc) as well as pesticide and chemical exposures can uncover causation and contributing factors for reduced brain function.
 Herbs that can help chelate out metals include fresh parsley, cilantro, and algae such as chlorella and spirulina.

 Consistent exercise is key as well.
 Exercise increases brain-derived neurotrophic factor which helps support optimal brain function.
 Walking daily for at least 45 minutes is good as is burst or high intensity exercise in spurts.
 Regular meditation whether it be simple breathing exercises or mindfulness training has been shown to improve cognitive performance and consistently improves overall sense of well being.

-Engaging the brain by learning new things (languages, new routes to work), puzzles, taking classes) can also help preserve and improve brain function.
+Engaging the brain by learning new things (languages, taking new routes to work), puzzles, taking classes) can also help preserve and improve brain function.